Updated May 2023

 - Bow Bag: 24 L of easy access storage for lunch, water, sunscreen, bug repellant, binoculars, map, compass, gloves, hat and more.

-- Cargo Fly Internal Drybags: These can pack a surprising amount of camping gear inside your raft, and attach to a clip inside the raft to keep them from shifting around.
+- Cargo Fly Internal Drybags: These can pack a surprising amount of camping gear inside your raft, and attach to clips inside the tubes to keep them from shifting around.
 My friends and I all use the Roll-Top version.
-If you put anything hard in these (e.g. tent poles, stove), be sure to wrap it in something soft to avoid getting holes in the boat/bag when you bump into a rock on the water.
+If you put anything hard in these (e.g. tent poles, stove), be sure to wrap the item in something soft to avoid getting holes in the boat/bag when you bump into a rock on the water.

 - USCG Type III PFD: I just use my sea kayaking PFD.
 If you want an extra light-weight version, check out the Astral V-Eight.
 Always carry a whistle and river knife (*) on your PFD.